MIGRAINE HEADACHE

 • Starting: 25 mg in the evening

-• Target dose: 50 mg twice a day
+• Target dose: 50 mg twice daily

 • Increase daily dose by 25 mg at weekly intervals